layalgt/Reinforcement-Learning-Project/README.md

 This is the repository corresponding to the Reinforcement Learning course project.

-The project, "Studying the Flockig of Birds from a Multi-Agent Reinforcement Learning (MARL) Perspective", uses the Q-learning algorithm in an MARL framework to explore whether it is capable of reproducing emergent flocking behaviors, such as alignment, in a collective of birds.
+The project, "Studying the Flocking of Birds from a Multi-Agent Reinforcement Learning (MARL) Perspective", uses the Q-learning algorithm in an MARL framework to explore whether it is capable of reproducing emergent flocking behaviors, such as alignment, in a collective of birds.

 The work builds heavily on [andredelft/flock-learning](https://github.com/andredelft/flock-learning) and introduces a slight modification to the original codebase.
 Namely, we add a cost associated with bird collisions and compare the resulting behavior with that obtained in the absence of penalty.